Last updated: January 13, 2020

-Safari 12 became available on Monday to macOS Sierra and High Sierra users.
-Use the Software Update tool at the Mac App Store to download and install it.
+Apple released Safari 12 on September 17, 2018, to macOS Sierra and High Sierra users.
+Use the Software Update tool at the Mac App Store to download and install it if you haven’t already.
 The updated browser includes some handy new features like favicons visible in tabs, Password AutoFill, and site-specific pop-up blocking.

 Safari 12 focuses on improving security, privacy, and performance too.
 For example, it blocks content from tracking cross-site browsing (Intelligent Tracking Prevention), suggests strong passwords, and alerts you when a password is reused.
 Safari also disables extensions that harm performance, and only supports legacy extensions reviewed by Apple.